jasmina-dzurlic/Kassemble/proposal.md

 ### User interaction and output
-The preanalysis of the data that is imported into `kassemble` is produced by `kmerkit`.
-The documentation for kmerkit can be found
-[here](https://github.com/eaton-lab/kmerkit.git). `kmerkit` counts kmers using `kcount`, filters unique kmers using `kfilter`, then extracts unqiue k-mers using `kextract`.
+The preanalysis of the data that is imported into `kassemble` is produced by `kmerkit`. `kmerkit` counts kmers using `kcount`, filters unique kmers using `kfilter`, then extracts unqiue k-mers using `kextract`.

 ```bash
 # write kmer databases for two samples to /tmp/test